mprzybylski/mprzybylski/_posts/2024-05-09-Creating-a-build-environment-for-libbpf-based-programs.md

 # What about installing an old GNU libc in a newer Linux distribution just for development purposes?

 [This almost works.](https://stackoverflow.com/a/52550158), but still has some issues due to how tightly coupled GCC is with the GNU libc it was built with.
-If I want to minimize my chances of hitting subtle, hard-to-troubleshoot bugs, I will need to build the entire, tightly-coupled toolchain.
+If I want to minimize my chances of hitting subtle, hard-to-troubleshoot bugs, I will need to build the entire, tightly coupled toolchain.
 This is not a trivial task to do manually, or to script from scratch.
 Fortunately, Gentoo has a tool called [`crossdev`](https://gitweb.gentoo.org/proj/crossdev.git/tree/README).
 There is also the [crosstool-ng](https://crosstool-ng.github.io/) project.
 Both utilities can automate the process of building a toolchain with an arbitrary compiler version, GNU libc version, kernel version, and target architecture.
 I ended up choosing `crossdev` because it's easier to customize and drive completely as code, and introduces fewer layers of abstraction.
 In short, it promises to be more maintainable.

 # Choosing kernel headers and GNU libc versions.